-Eligibility
+R Eligibility

-In the 2016 elections, a voter may cast an absentee ballot if he or she:
+In the 2020 elections, a voter may cast an absentee ballot if he or she:

-- WILL BE ABSENT FROM THE COUNTY on election day; - IS ILL OR HAS A PHYSICAL INFIRMITY that prevents a trip to the polling place (see page 6 regarding an exemption to the photo voter identification requirement); - ♦ IS A REGISTERED ALABAMA VOTER LIVING OUTSIDE THE COUNTY including but not limited to, members of the armed forces or a spouse or dependent of such a person, or a U.S. citizen residing overseas or students at an educational institution located outside their county of residence; - ♦ IS AN APPOINTED ELECTION OFFICER OR POLL WATCHER at a polling place other than his or her regular polling place; or - WORKS A REQUIRED SHIFT WHICH HAS AT LEAST 10 HOURS that coincide with polling hours.
+- EXPECTS TO BE ABSENT FROM THE COUNTY on Election Day; - IS ILL OR HAS A PHYSICAL INFIRMITY that prevents a trip to the polling place (see page 7 regarding an exemption to the photo voter identification requirement); - IS A REGISTERED ALABAMA VOTER LIVING OUTSIDE THE COUNTY including but not limited to, members of the armed forces or a spouse or dependent of such a person, or a U.S. citizen residing overseas or students at an educational institution located outside their county of residence; - IS AN APPOINTED ELECTION OFFICER OR POLL WATCHER at a polling place other than his or her regular polling place; or - EXPECTS TO WORK A REQUIRED SHIFT WHICH HAS AT LEAST 10 HOURS that coincide with polling hours. - IS A CAREGIVER for a family member to the second degree of kinship by affinity or consanguinity and the family member is confined to his or her own home. - IS INCARCERATED IN PRISON/JAIL and has not been convicted of a felony involving moral turpitude.
+(For a list of felonies involving moral turpitude, please visit the Secretary of State's website.)

-Business/Medical Emergency Voting
+R Business/Medical Emergency Voting